 You cannot use pattern-matching syntax in

-The following command-line switches display the IDE and perform the described task.
+Use the following command-line switches to display the IDE and perform the described task.

 |Command line switch||Description|

-The following command-line switches do not display the IDE.
+Use the following command line switches to perform the described task.
+These command-line switches do not display the IDE.

 |Command line switch||Description|

 |/? (devenv.exe)||Displays help for devenv switches in the Command Prompt window.